 For example, a moving company promoting a special discount for senior citizens could target people who purchased a house within the last month, layered with an age range of 60 years old or greater and their service area locations.

 Or, a retailer selling baby products meant to soothe and calm a baby could target new parents who have purchased colic medication.
-Imagine the ability to speak directly to the parent experiencing those sleepless night with such targeted messaging!
+Imagine the ability to speak directly to the parent experiencing those sleepless nights with such targeted messaging!
 (As a new parent, I totally get this.)
 Your messaging can be tailored to speak directly to that problem and offer your solution.

 If you can understand the intent, needs and likelihood to respond of any given audience segment, you can layer Facebook Ads targeting options to tap into it and get in front of them.

 When figuring out your Facebook advertising targeting strategy, you don’t have to pick just one of the tips above; check each of them out and see how they might fit your various target market segments.

 Create personas for your ideal customers – who are they?
 Where do they live?
 What do they do for work and what do they do after work?
 What traits and characteristics might they have, and how do those align with the many targeting parameters listed above?